gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 Log in to the `NOAA CSP <http://noaa.parallel.works/login>`_ and into the resources configuration.
-The user should arrive at the following screen.
+The user should arrive at the following screen as in Figure 1.
 Click the "blue" box indicated by the red arrow to login.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_login_1.png
    :name: noaacsp_login_1